tlswg/tls13-spec/draft-ietf-tls-tls13.md

 connection with an "unexpected_message" alert.

 The presence of padding does not change the overall record size limitations
-- the full encoded TLSInnerPlaintext MUST not exceed 2^14 + 1 octets.
+- the full encoded TLSInnerPlaintext MUST NOT exceed 2^14 + 1 octets.
 If the maximum fragment length is reduced, as for example by the max_fragment_length extension from [RFC6066], then the reduced limit applies to the full plaintext, including the content type and padding.